 If you want to optimize your YouTube channel for influence, authority, and growth, then you need to run down this optimization checklist and ensure you’re doing everything you possibly can.

-When it comes to optimization, your goal is to get your video suggested to viewers on YouTube and Google.
+Your goal is to get your video suggested to viewers on YouTube and Google when it comes to optimization.
 YouTube videos can rank high in search results, and if you can get one of these coveted spaces, your channel will be destined for growth.

 Also, you might not know that YouTube is the second largest search engine after Google.
 That means your success on YouTube does come down to certain statistics and figures.

-Luckily, we’re breaking all that down in this ultimate checklist for YouTube optimization.
+Luckily, we’re breaking all that down in this ultimate checklist for optimization.

 Know SEO and Keyword Basics

-If you know anything about SEO (search engine optimization), you know that keywords are, well, key.
+If you know anything about SEO (search engine optimization), you know that keywords are, well, the key to influence and authority.
 Keywords (which can be words or phrases) tell the search engine algorithm what your content is about.

-Based on these keywords, the algorithm decides whether your content is relevant to the person who is searching.
+Based on these keywords, the algorithm decides whether your content is relevant to the searching person.

-Now, you don’t want to blindly use popular keywords in the hope of click-baiting viewers—it’s a bad strategy because most people will click away (not adding to your Watch Time and lowering your retention rates).
+Now, you don’t want to use popular keywords in the hope of click-baiting viewers blindly—it’s a bad strategy because most people will click away (not adding to your Watch Time and lowering your retention rates).
 Instead, focus on relevance.